RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 ## Are phages inserted into bacterial genome randomly?
 Do they have a preferred insertion site?

 1. The DMS3 phage in *P. aeruginosa* does not have a preferred insertion site.
 The DMS3 genome was found in multiple loci in *P. aeruginosa*.
+This is same as the Mu phage of E. coli.

 ## Phages in the context of a microbial community